Evelio Tieles

-Evelio Tieles Ferrer (August 8, 1941, Havana, Cuba) is a Cuban violinist and professor that has organized and promoted the instruction of bowed strings instruments in Cuba.
+Evelio Tieles Ferrer (born August 8, 1941, Havana, Cuba) is a Cuban violinist and professor that has organized and promoted the instruction of bowed strings instruments in Cuba.

-Academic Background
+Academic background

 Evelio Tieles began to study music in Cuba with his father, Evelio Tieles Soler, when he was just seven years old, and continued at a later time with professor Joaquín Molina.

 Between 1952 and 1954, Tieles studied violin in Paris, France, with Jacques Thibaud and René Benedetti.
 In 1955 he returned to Paris and studied at the National Superior Music Conservatory in that city.
 In 1958, he continued his musical training at Conservatorio Tchaikovsky in Moscú, where he was a disciple of violinists David Oistrakh and Igor Oistrakh.
 Tieles graduated in 1963 and by recommendation of the Conservatory he pursued his master's degree from 1963 to 1966, with the same mentioned professors.

 Tieles received also professional training from the prestigious violinists Henryk Szeryng and Eduardo Hernández Asiaín.
 He received also a degree in History of Art in 1981, and obtained his master's degree in 2010 from the Superior Institute of Art (ISA), today named as University of the Arts, in Havana, Cuba.